nihadtp/test_db_employee/README.md

 # test_db
-A sample database with an integrated test suite, used to test your applications and database servers
+A mysql docker with sample employee database with an integrated test suite, used to test your applications and database servers

 This repository was migrated from [Launchpad](https://launchpad.net/test-db).